Use the topic links above or below for answers to frequently asked questions on the CVTEA accreditation process.

 Q: If accreditation is granted, how long is it good for?

-A: New programs granted provisional accreditation may remain on provisional accreditation until achieving full accreditation, or for a period not to exceed five years.
+A: New programs are granted initial accreditation for a period not to exceed five years.
 The evaluation process is repeated at five year intervals until a program has been fully accredited for two cycles, after which time site visits are conducted at six-year intervals.
 Once the Committee grants a favorable accreditation decree, the effective date is retroactive to the date of the last day of your site visit.
 The Committee reserves the right to change an accreditation status based on annual, biennial, or interim reports.

-Q: Are programs at provisional, probationary, or terminal accreditation accredited?
+Q: Are programs at initial, probationary, or terminal accreditation accredited?

-A: Yes, provisional, probationary, and terminal accreditation arenot punitive status.
-Provisional accreditation is granted to programs in their first initial five years of accreditation.
+A: Yes, initial, probationary, and terminal accreditation arenot punitive status.
+Initial accreditation is granted to programs in their first initial five years of accreditation.
 Programs on probationary accreditation are considered accredited.
-Graduates of provisional, probationary, or terminal accredited programs are considered to be graduates of an AVMA CVTEA accredited program and therefore should be eligible for licensure.
+Graduates of initial, probationary, or terminal accredited programs are considered to be graduates of an AVMA CVTEA accredited program and therefore should be eligible for licensure.

 Q: How long is a site visit?